 3. Clamp one of the positive (red) jumper cable ends to the dead battery's positive battery terminal.
 Be sure the clamp "bites" onto the battery terminal to provide a strong electrical connection.
 If there is corrosion on the terminal, twist the jaws of the clamp until it cuts through the corrosion and into the metal.
 Before moving to the other car to make connections, make sure the matching negative (black) cable clamp is not touching any metal surfaces.

-Connect the negative cable end (black) to the negative battery terminal on the booster car (marked with a "-").
-Finally, attach the other end of the negative cable to an unpainted metal surface on the engine of the dead car.
-Find an unpainted bolt or bracket that is as far from the dead battery as possible.
-This will provide a solid ground while further reducing the possibility of igniting any hydrogen gas.
+4. Clamp the other end of the positive jumper cable to the positive battery terminal in the booster car.
+Again, confirm that a plus sign is next to the battery terminal.
+Connect the negative cable end to the negative battery terminal in the booster car.
+Now that the negative cable is connected to the battery terminal, you can attach the other end to an unpainted metal surface on the engine of the car with the dead battery.
+If a labeled remote negative terminal is available, use it.
+Otherwise, find an unpainted bolt or bracket that is at least several inches away from the dead battery.
+This will provide a solid ground while further reducing the possibility of sparking.